tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 Choose a name that makes sense to you.
 For example `github-actions-battlesnake-test` makes sense in my case as this user exists to authenticate Github Actions for my Battlesnake project.
 Be as specific as you would like, the name doesn't matter too much.

-Also choose programmatic access as the access type.
-This will allow us to generate an *access key ID* and *secret key* that we will pass to Github Actions to allow it to use AWS on our behalf.
+Also choose *programmatic access* as the *access type*.
+This will allow us to generate an *access key ID* and *secret key* that we will pass to Github Actions so that we can use the AWS CLI.

 ![Screenshot of the interface for entering a user name and choosing the access type](./node-cicd-pipeline-iam-2.png)

 Then click *Next: Permissions*.

 On the next screen choose *Attach existing policies directly*.
 In the future you may want to to create a Group or Role to house these permissions and add this User to that Group or grant them that Role.
-For now applying the permissions directly to the User will work fine.
+For now, applying the permissions directly to the User will work fine.

 You want to grant this user permission to use S3 and Elastic Beanstalk.
 Search for "s3" and check the option called *AmazonS3FullAccess*.
 Next search for "elasticbeanstalk" and check the option for
 *AWSElasticBeanstalkFullAccess*.
 You can probably grant even more granular access than these for this account, but I'll let you sort that out if you like.
 Double check you have the correct permissions selected and then click *Next: Tags*.